PWNDAO/pwn_contracts/test/TestScopes.md

 Workflow - New deeds with arbitrary collateral
 ✓ Should be possible to create an ERC20 deed (79ms)
-✓ Should be possible to create an NFT deed (75ms)
+✓ Should be possible to create an ERC721 deed (75ms)
-✓ Should be possible to create an 1155 deed (68ms)
+✓ Should be possible to create an ERC1155 deed (68ms)

 Workflow - New deeds with arbitrary collateral
 ✓ Should be possible to revoke an ERC20 deed (110ms)
-✓ Should be possible to revoke an NFT deed (104ms)
-✓ Should be possible to revoke an 1155 deed (102ms)
+✓ Should be possible to revoke an ERC721 deed (104ms) ✓ Should be possible to revoke an ERC1155 deed (102ms)

 Workflow - Offers handling
 ✓ Should be possible make an offer (112ms)